|Researched by||Dr Heidi Tillin & Charlotte Marshall||Refereed by||This information is not refereed.|

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|

-Sabellaria spinulosa is not farmed or translocated and therefore this pressure is 'Not relevant' to this biotope.
+Sabellaria spinulosa is not farmed or translocated and, therefore, this pressure is 'Not relevant' to this biotope.

 No direct evidence relating to the impacts of the introduction of non-indigenous species on Sabellaria spinulosa reefs was found to support this assessment by Gibb et al. (2014).
 For many of the non-indigenous species that are found in UK seabed habitats, there are no records to suggest that their distribution overlaps with Sabellaria spinulosa reefs.

-The oyster drill, Urosalpinx cinerea, is not known to predate on polychaetes (Brown & Richardson, 1988) therefore their introduction is not considered a threat to Sabellaria spinulosa.
-There is, however, some overlap between the environmental niche of Sabellaria spinulosa and the oysters that Urosalpinx cinerara selectively feed on (Brown & Richardson, 1988).
+The oyster drill, Urosalpinx cinerea, is not known to predate on polychaetes (Brown & Richardson, 1988), therefore, their introduction is not considered a threat to Sabellaria spinulosa.
+There is, however, some overlap between the environmental niche of Sabellaria spinulosa and the oysters that Urosalpinx cinerea selectively feed on (Brown & Richardson, 1988).
 Japanese wireweed Sargassum muticum and green sea fingers Codium fragile have the potential to compete for space where Sabellaria spinulosa reefs occur intertidally, however, intertidal biotopes are not included in this assessment and these species are unlikely to impact deeper subtidal reefs.
 No records of the carpet sea squirt Didemnum vexillum, the reef building serpulid Ficopomatus enigmaticus, Perophora japonica, or Japanese kelp Undaria pinnatifida, suggest these species occur on or near Sabellaria spinulosa reefs.
 However, further spread may impact subtidal Sabellaria spinulosa reefs through smothering or competition, although this is entirely speculative.

 Sabellaria spinulosa reefs support a variety of attached epifauna including species of bryozoans, hydroids and sponges.
 As Sabellaria spinulosa reefs are known to support encrusting organisms without apparent adverse effect, the stalked sea squirt Styela clava, as a solitary sea squirt is considered unlikely to have greater negative impacts than native species.